7085/netscan.js/README.md

 are cached and which resources will get served when a request is made.
 It is also possible to intercept requests and manipulate them on the fly.
 So I tried if any advantage can be gained when fiddling around with requests and responses.
-After investigating the browser source code I learned that data which is caches by Service Workers is transformed multiple times based on their attributes.
+After investigating the browser source code I learned that data which is cached by Service Workers is transformed multiple times based on their attributes.
 The only problem is that most properties of the JavaScript Request/Response-objects are read only.
 Although they can be overwritten by some JavaScript hacks, the changes could not be propagated to the browsers internal objects.
 Most likely this